Key terms at a glance

 Code keeps changing while you build.
 Buttons move, fields get added, flows shift.
 A sign-up that was meant to ask only for an email might quietly grow a phone-verification step.
 Bit by bit, what you "agreed to build" and what's actually on screen pull apart — and it's hard to keep track of every difference by eye.

-Specnote finds that gap by holding your scenarios back up against the real screen.
+Specnote finds that gap by holding your tests back up against the real screen.
 When verification fails, it's usually a sign that drift has crept in.
+It also flags when an approved pass condition no longer matches the current test — showing "the approval and the condition have diverged" — and lets you re-approve.
 Catching that gap early is what Specnote is for.

 Backward and Forward